 Although private property surrounds most of the distance, almost all rivers are held in the public trust and you have a right to navigate and enjoy them.
 (There is no legal distinction between rivers, streams and creeks.)
 There have been many challenges in the courts regarding property rights as they relate to waterways.
 In addition, there have been challenges to exactly what constitutes navigability.
 The SCOTUS has nonetheless made several rulings in favor of recreational usage.
-According to these rulings, the Kiamichi easily qualifies as a publicly accessible and navigable river as do virtually almost all other waterways in America.
+According to these rulings, the Kiamichi easily qualifies as a publicly accessible and navigable river as do many thousands of other waterways in America.

 Riverbanks are considered part of the river proper and you should camp there.
 A river's width has been legally recognized (but not formally defined) as the distance between the high waterlines on either side.
 However, it's impossible to be certain where they are unless the river is constantly in flood stage.
 A riverbank is commonly defined as the space between the water and vegetation lines.
 In some places higher (or normal) water levels might not even provide an accessible bank.
 Sometimes a river bank is completely vertical!
 Midstream gravel banks are fair game and NOT part of private property in almost all cases.
 Gravel bank camping is preferable to the forest floor, it's much cleaner and comfortable (depending on its coarseness).
 Popping embers won't start a forest fire and you don't have to deal with thorny vines or as many creepy-crawlies.

 In sharp contrast with the city it gets dark much faster in the backcountry, especially under the forest canopy.
-As a rule of thumb, you should begin looking for a campsite at least 2 hours before sunset.
+As a rule of thumb, you should begin looking for a campsite at least 2-3 hours before sunset.
 Sometimes it may take a while to find a suitable spot and then you also have to set up camp.

-When you get home, make a point to review and record the water levels you faced at the online USGS river gauge.
+When you get home, make a point to review and record the water levels you faced at the online USGS River Gauge.
 This will give you a good reference point for future trips.
 Observe the weather in relation to the gauge for even better future reference.